Corn Kings and One-Horse Thieves

 Nevertheless, economic development is only slowly being added to the regional agenda.
 Successful intergovernmental ventures tend to be voluntary, subregional in scope, and focus on single issues, which makes them dubious vehicles for economic-development projects that are long-term and risky.
 Beth Ruyle, the executive director of the South Suburban Mayors and Managers Association, notes that MEDA members early on resolved to do only what they could agree to do.
 The problem is that what is agreeable is not always—indeed hardly ever is—what is necessary.

 Even if voluntary intergovernmental projects weren't politically problematic, they would make dubious administrative vehicles for regional economic development.
 Make-do and ad hoc arrangements tend to acquire a fatal complexity as they ascend from municipal and subregional to bi-county and regional scales.
 (The executive committee of MEDA has 38 members!)
 Ruyle explains that confronting even one single issue regionwide will be "too cumbersome" because of the diversity of the area's economy and governments.

-Yet, the state chamber of commerce has proposed to the governor a new Economic Development Policy Board that would itself be advised by regional bodies whose membership would include not only existing governments with local jurisdiction but not-for-profits (including environmental interest groups), business and industry representatives and colleges and universities.
+Yet, the state chamber of commerce has proposed to the governor a new Economic Development Policy Board that would itself be advised by regional bodies whose membership would include not only existing governments with local jurisdiction but not-for-profits (including environmental interest groups), businesses and industries, and colleges and universities.
 Such omnibus bodies are certain to contribute to regional growth, if only via the new meeting halls that would be needed to accommodate their members.